 Many stores have already released their Black Friday deals.
 For example, Walmart has 3 separate promotions that start November 4th, 11th, and 25th running for 4 days each with most of the deals online.
 This gives everyone the entire month of November to do their shopping online rather than wait for Black Friday.
-Stores are hoping this will increase consumer safety for those who continue their in-store shopping as well by having smaller lines and less people fighting for limited stock of products such as TV’s and gaming systems.
-However, with an increase of online shopping, comes an increase of online scamming.
+Stores are hoping this will increase consumer safety for those who continue their in-store shopping as well by having smaller lines and fewer people fighting for the limited stock of products such as tvs and gaming systems.
+However, with an increase in online shopping, comes an increase in online scamming.
 Here are tips on how to stay safe while online shopping this year:

 • Check your devices to make sure it has the latest software.

 • Never make a purchase while on Public Wi-Fi.